 Narcissism is a grave condition of insecurity and desperately feeling unloved and unacceptable.
 An individual with Narcissistic Personality Disorder inherently believes they are 'damaged goods' and fears other individuals will discover the truth: that they feel powerless.
 Thus the narcissist invests a great deal of energy into 'gaining the upper hand', to hide feeling vulnerable, insecure and broken.
 When they are getting what they want, the charm is flowing and plentiful.
 When the charm doesn't work the intimidation begins.
 Narcissism is categorised as an unhealthy level of self-absorption and a lack of empathy regarding how their insecure, aggressive and damaging behaviour affects the world around them.

-Sadly, when many women realise that the narcissist is insecure and isn’t reassured, she’ll try harder to love him.
-Additionally he’ll blame his behaviour on something that you are or aren’t doing, and as women we may try to ‘do it better’ or ‘get it right’.
-Your increased efforts to love him and make him happy only lines you up for more abuse.
+Sadly, when many individuals realise that the narcissist is insecure and isn't reassured, they try harder to love this person.
+Additionally the narcissist blames his her behaviour on something that you are or aren't doing, and a hooked person we may try to 'do it better' or 'get it right'.
+Your increased efforts to love and fix the narcissist only lines you up for more abuse.

-The narcissist pathologically believes he is a God onto himself; yet he knows he needs people to gain a ‘mirror’ (feedback) in order to know he exists.
-The narcissists inner landscape is dead without attention, yet conversely he despises being reliant on attention from anyone he believes is less than him (which is everyone).
-The more you grant him attention / efforts / energy, the more he’ll want to punish you for his dependence on you.
-Be very clear being needed by him is not love.
+The narcissist pathologically believes he / she is a God; yet knows people are needed as a 'mirror' (feedback) in order to know he / she exists.
+The narcissists inner landscape is dead without attention, yet conversely he / she despises being reliant on attention from anyone 'inferior' (which is everyone).
+The more you grant the narcissist attention / efforts / energy, the more he / she will want to punish you for being dependent on you.
+Be very clear being needed by him / her is not love.

-This image is a grandiose version, a version of him that is admired, adored and respected by and in control of others.
-He needs to be unique and he hates to be one of the crowd or ‘normal’.
-In order to maintain this image the narcissist will go out of his way to be noticed, admired and liked by others.
-He is very capable of procuring admiration by offering his skills and services and boasting about his talents and accomplishments.
-To glean praise from others he will appear very helpful and generous.
-This is initially, and only to people who are not in his common and familiar life.
-Thus an individual connected with a narcissist long term is confused and very misunderstood by the acquaintances who proclaim that ‘he’s a great guy’, when living with a ‘street angel / home devil’.
+This image is a grandiose version, a version that is admired, adored and respected by and in control of others.
+He / she needs to be unique as the narcissist hates to be one of the crowd or 'normal'.
+In order to maintain this image the narcissist will go out of his / her way to be noticed, admired and liked by others.
+The narcissist is very capable of procuring admiration by offering his / her skills and services and boasting about talents and accomplishments.
+To glean praise from others he / she will appear very caring, helpful and generous.
+This is initially, and only to people who are not in his / her common and familiar life.
+Thus an individual connected with a narcissist long term is confused and very misunderstood by the acquaintances who proclaim that 'what a great person', when living with a 'street angel / home devil'.
 Interestingly many of these acquaintances will be temporary and short lived.
-As soon as the narcissist is not receiving the initial praise and recognition he craves, the relationship will dry up, or the narcissist will disappear fearful that the individual will discover the truth.
-In many cases the relationship being based on ‘false currency’ (non-genuine giving) simply doesn’t survive.
+As soon as the narcissist is not receiving the initial praise and recognition he / she craves, the relationship will dry up, or the narcissist will disappear fearful that the individual will discover the truth.
+In many cases the relationship being based on 'false currency' (non-genuine giving) simply doesn't survive.

-It’s virtually impossible for a narcissist to ‘hang out’ with people in normal and relaxed ways.
-If he’s not the centre of attention he feels either ‘dead’ (manically depressed) or intense feelings of rage.
+It's virtually impossible for a narcissist to 'hang out' with people in normal and relaxed ways.
+If he / she is not the centre of attention the narcissist feels either 'dead' (manically depressed) or intense feelings of rage.
 The narcissist needs the stimulus of narcissistic supply as a constant drug, and long-term relationships cannot offer this.
-Acquaintances and associates that he can charm, dazzle and impress are perfect sources.
+Acquaintances and associates that he / she can charm, dazzle and impress are perfect sources.
 Narcissists feel the need to be out in life mining fresh sources regularly.
-This is why when things seem relaxed and serene with the narcissist for a few hours, he’ll either create mayhem (by attacking your weakest points), or he’ll have to take off into the world again for his drug.
+This is why when things seem relaxed and serene with the narcissist for a few hours, he / she will either create mayhem (by attacking your weakest points), or have to take off into the world again for his / her drug.